Video camera tube: Trinicon (1971)

 Trinicon is a registered trademark of Sony from 1971.
 It uses a vertically striped RGB color filter over the faceplate of an otherwise standard vidicon imaging tube to segment the scan into corresponding red, green and blue segments.
 Only one tube was used in the camera, instead of a tube for each color, as was standard for color cameras used in television broadcasting.
-It is used mostly in low-end consumer cameras, such as the HVC-2200 and HVC-2400 models, though Sony also used it in some moderate cost professional cameras in the 1980s, such as the DXC-1800 and BVP-1 models.
+It is used mostly in low-end consumer cameras, such as the HVC-2200 and HVC-2400 models, though Sony also used it in some moderate cost professional cameras in the 1970s and 1980s, such as the DXC-1600 series.

 Although the idea of using color stripe filters over the target was not new, the Trinicon was the only tube to use the primary RGB colors.
 This necessitated an additional electrode buried in the target to detect where the scanning electron beam was relative to the stripe filter.
 Previous color stripe systems had used colors where the color circuitry was able to separate the colors purely from the relative amplitudes of the signals.
 As a result, the Trinicon featured a larger dynamic range of operation.

 Sony later combined the Saticon tube with the Trinicon's RGB color filter, providing low-light sensitivity and superior color.
 This type of tube was known as the SMF Trinicon tube, or Saticon Mixed Field.
-SMF Trinicon tubes were used in the HVC-2800 and HVC-2500 consumer cameras, as well as the first Betamovie camcorders.
+SMF Trinicon tubes were used in the HVC-2800 and HVC-2500 consumer cameras, the DXC-1800 and BVP-1 professional cameras, as well as the first Betamovie camcorders.
+Toshiba offered a similar tube in 1974, and Hitachi also developed a similar Saticon with a color filter in 1981.